portfolio-performance/portfolio-help/docs/en/how-to/requesting-new-importer.md

 Collect a **PDF document** of each transaction that you would like to import into your Portfolio Performance portfolio.
 Ideally, you should provide an example of a **buy**, **sell**, and **dividend** transaction.

+!!!
+Failure
-> ⚠️ Don't use PDFs that are converted to PDF from a browser or self-scanned paper notes — only the **original documents** from the bank or broker are suitable.
+    Don't use PDFs that are converted to PDF from a browser or self-scanned paper notes — only the **original documents** from the bank or broker are suitable.

 ---